bhisaac/5eFP/5eFP-SRD.md

 **Speed.** Your base walking speed is 5 squares.

-**Lucky.** When you roll a 1 on the d20 for an attack roll or ability check, you can reroll the die and must use the new roll, even if you roll another 1.
+**Lucky (Turn).** When you roll a 1 on the d20 for an attack roll or ability check, you can reroll the die and must use the new roll.

 **Brave.** You have advantage on ability checks against fear effects.